git-ecosystem/git-credential-manager/docs/hostprovider.md

 ### 2.1.
 Registration

-Host providers must provide an instance of their `IHostProvider` type to the GCM Core application host provider registry to be considered for handling requests.
+Host providers must provide an instance of their `IHostProvider` type to the GCM application host provider registry to be considered for handling requests.

-The main GCM Core `Application` object has one principal registry which you can register providers with by calling the `RegisterProvider` method.
+The main GCM `Application` object has one principal registry which you can register providers with by calling the `RegisterProvider` method.

 #### 2.1.2.
 Ordering

-The default host provider registry in GCM Core has multiple priority levels that host providers can be registered at: High, Normal, and Low.
+The default host provider registry in GCM has multiple priority levels that host providers can be registered at: High, Normal, and Low.

 For each priority level (starting with High, then Normal, then Low), the